 The team was advised that data assembly had begun as indicated in the client action plan and in the "Elements of a Strategy".
-With respect to the footprint of the fishery, information on distribution of offshore fishing effort has been compiled, and information on distribution of effort by the inshore fleet will be compiled in the near future.
+With respect to the footprint of the fishery, information on distribution of offshore fishing effort has been compiled.
 Information on distribution of bottom habitats will be available from DFO and other sources.
 A consultant with prior experience on mapping fishery footprints has been engaged to do the data mapping.
 A template and analytical approach which have been used by the client to assess habitat and ecosystem impacts in other fisheries will be used in this analysis.
 The client has compiled a bibliography of studies on impacts of shrimp fisheries on habitats and ecosystems.